 Hello, I'm Gideon.

-I’m working with Matthew Patrick, Lam Tsoi, and Haihan Zhang @ the University of Michigan on Loopsim, a tool that analyzes chromosome conformation capture data (the 3D structure of DNA) and finds statistically significant genomic interactions.
-Preprint.
+I worked with Matthew Patrick, Lam Tsoi, and Haihan Zhang @ the University of Michigan on Loopsim, a tool that analyzes chromosome conformation capture data (the 3D structure of DNA) and finds statistically significant potential genomic interactions.
+The work is described in a journal article that I wrote.

-I previously worked with Hagai Levi and Ron Shamir @ Tel Aviv University on integrating DOMINO, an active module identification tool, with Drugst.One, a biological network enrichment analysis program.
-Journal article (Nucleic Acids Research).
+I previously worked with Hagai Levi and Ron Shamir @ Tel Aviv University on integrating DOMINO, an active module identification algorithm, with Drugst.One, a tool for exploring biological networks.
+Journal article.

 I designed a robotic arm to perform laser spectroscopy with the aim of increasing data quality, efficiency, and safety.
 Conference poster.

 I developed Nextinspace, a tool for keeping track of rocket launches.
-Press.
+Web Article.

 You can email me at gideonshaked [at] gmail [dot] com or gshaked [at] umich [dot] edu.
 I’m always interested in meeting new people.